mahir-majid/landmark-selfie-generator/README.md

 ## Model Service Deployment

 The Infinite-You-Service folder needs to be pushed to its own GitHub repository and used directly by a RunPod serverless endpoint.
 RunPod handles the container build and deployment.
-The FastAPI backend sends generation requests to this endpoint.
+For proper HuggingFace model download access, Mmake sure to set a environment variable called "HF_TOKEN" in RunPod deployment that has access to the following gated repo: https://huggingface.co/black-forest-labs/FLUX.1-schnell.
+The FastAPI backend sends generation requests to this runpod endpoint.
-Configure environment variables "RUNPOD_INFU_URL" and "RUNPOD_API_KEY" in .env file of fastapi-backend folder based on your deployment.
+Configure environment variables "RUNPOD_INFU_URL" and "RUNPOD_API_KEY" in .env file of fastapi-backend folder based on your Runpod deployment.

+## Run Backend Locally

 Backend (Available at http://localhost:8000)